RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

 The resulting trajectory can be visualized using e.g. VMD.
-It is then best to use the "imaged" versions (requires **mdtraj**) of the trajectory file (NVT-MD_imaged.dcd) where the protein is in the middle of the box.
+It is then best to use the "imaged" versions (requires **mdtraj**) of the trajectory file (NVT-MD_imaged.dcd) where the protein has been "wrapped" to be in the center of the box (more convenient).

-The usefulness of the unbiased MD trajectory depends on whether any kind of binding of the ligand to a protein pocket can be observed.
+The usefulness of running unbiased MD depends.
+If one starts from the ligand in an unbound state, you may or may not see spontaneous binding to the protein.
+It is difficult to interpret the significance of either lack of binding or binding from a single simulation.
+If you run MD starting from the bound-state, the simulation may give somewhat realistic deption of the dynamics of the ligand in bound state (of this particular binding pocket).
+You may, however, not necessarily see any unbinding event which does not necessarily mean much.

-It is likely that a few hundred ns of unbiased MD simulations are required to even see any spontaneous binding event.
+Often a few hundred ns of unbiased MD simulations are required to even see any spontaneous binding or unbinding event.
+It is unfortunately difficult to use such simulations to predict binding affinities.

 #########################################################
 **8. Funnel metadynamics of the protein-ligand system**
 #########################################################

-In order to a realistically explore protein-ligand binding scenarios we need to use enhanced sampling methods.
+In order to realistically explore protein-ligand binding scenarios and predict binding affinities, we need to use enhanced sampling methods that allow us to to simulate and derive the relevant free-energy surface.
-Metadynamics is a general free-energy simulation method that is in principle well suited to study protein-ligand binding as we could sample the free-energy surface of the bound vs. unbound conformation.
+Metadynamics is a general free-energy simulation method that is in principle well suited to study protein-ligand binding as we could sample the energies of the bound vs. unbound conformation using a suitable reaction coordinate.
 Metadynamics use a history-dependent biasing potential that is built-up using Gaussians during the simulation, preventing the simulation from visiting previous parts of the free-energy surface.
 Metadynamics require the definition of one or more collective variables (CVs) that act as "reaction coordinates" for the biasing potential.

-A metadynamics simulation for a binding reaction such as here, however, creates a problem as the ligand encounters the "unbound" part of the free energy surface (when the ligand is far away from the protein binding site).
+A metadynamics simulation for a binding reaction such as here, however, creates a problem when the ligand encounters the "unbound" part of the free energy surface (when the ligand is far away from the protein binding site).
 The simulation can not realistically converge as the ligand will encounter a practically infinite amount of conformations outside the protein binding site.

 To combat this problem we will use funnel metadynamics (https://www.pnas.org/doi/10.1073/pnas.1303186110) which adds a restraing potential with a funnel shape that prevents the ligand from escaping too far away from the protein binding site.
+A correction for the restraining potential is applied in the end.

 **THIS IS NOT YET COMPLETE**